-Since we wanted to take in the landscape at a slower pace, we sidestepped the ziplines and tram tours and decided to hike around as much as we could.
+Since we wanted to take in the landscape at a slower pace, we sidestepped the ziplines and tram tours and decided to hike around.
 One of our first tourist stops was the Arenal Hanging Bridges, which took us over the tops of the rainforest canopy and gave us our first unobstructed view of the volcano itself — a miracle in the rainy winter season, when the volcano is typically clouded over for much of the day.

 At the base of the volcano is the beautiful, mysterious, and (surprisingly) man-made Lake Arenal, shrouded in mist and surrounded by forests, farmland, hot spring resorts, sodas (food stalls), and the occasional fishing pier.

 When we stopped for lunch at a soda, the waiter pointed out a family of monkeys swinging in the trees over the kitchen.
 Along with the stray chihuahua who had claimed this as her spot, as well as the tiny bird that had made her nest inside the TV speaker (bad idea, mama bird — especially during the fútbol game), the monkeys had joined the club of wildlife that had figured out a symbiotic way of living with the folks at Restaurante Cascajos.

 Later in the afternoon, C. and I hiked up closer to the volcano to check out the lava fields from the massive explosion of 1968 that wiped out three villages and decimated crops, livestock, and people’s lives and livelihoods.
 Today, of course, the livelihoods of people around here center on the countless tourists that the volcano itself now draws in.